1986: This was the year BOC died... only to be born again the following year in Athens...

 This was an annual multi band event called "One For The Sun" that used to be held at the start of summer at Hermitage Landing.
 They moved it to Starwood Amphitheater in 1985.

-Since Sam sent the note above, I've had independant confirmation of the Nashville gig being on the 21st June, so that'd make this Florida gig the 22nd.
+Since Sam sent the note above, I've had independant confirmation of the Nashville gig being on the 21st June, and I found a listing for this gig in the 19 June 1986 edition of the "The Miami News" that shows it was indeed on Sunday 22nd June 1986:

 Hey, just wanted to give you a little bit of info on this show.
 It was recorded and broadcast live on 93.3 WMMR FM.
 It was also a dynamite show, with the whole band playing ultra tight, even the new members.